jsoizo/kotlin-csv/README.md

 #### Customize

-When you create CsvReader, you can choose read options.
+When you create CsvReader, you can choose read options:
 ```kotlin
 // this is tsv reader's option
 val tsvReader = csvReader {